RTG 3096 | One Health Approach for Soil-Transmitted Helminths

 Soil-transmitted helminths (STH) are parasitic worms which affect humans, animals and the environment alike.
-They are among the most common infections worldwide: 24% of the world‘s population suffers from STH and the infections are also highly prevalent in farm animals: it is a re-emerging disease.
-Further, the environment is affected by accumulated soil contamination with helminth eggs and massive socioeconomic implications.
-For affected populations.
+They are among the most common infections worldwide: 24% of the world‘s population suffers from STH and the infections are also highly prevalent in farm animals, where it is a re-emerging disease.
+Further, the environment is affected by accumulated soil contamination with helminth eggs and massive socioeconomic implications for affected populations.

 Within the three One Health areas “humans, animals and the environment” our RTG has defined research gaps on which the research projects will focus on.
 These are: